Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Increased Muscle Mass

-Take a look at a photo of Williams in her 20s and compare it to her current physique: it feels like entirely two different people.
-She has put on a significant deal of muscle mass, despite the fact that she grew older.
+Look at a photo of Williams in her 20s and compare it to her current physique: it feels like two different people.
+She has put on a significant deal of muscle mass, even though she grew older.

 “First of all her physical presence is much stronger and bigger than you realize watching TV.
 She has thick arms and thick legs and is so intimidating and strong.
 It’s the whole thing—her presence, her confidence, her personality...Even now, she can make me feel like a little girl.”